GraceCox2/GraceCox2.github.io/README.md

 # GraceCox2.github.io
 ## **Personal Introduction**

 Hello!
 My name is Grace Cox.
-I am a Sophomore Journalism and Communications major at Lehigh University.
+I am a Sophomore Journalism and Communication major at Lehigh University.
+I am from Portland, Maine and now studying in Bethlehem, Pennsylvania.
 I will be using this page primarily for my Comm.
 198 class, Data Storytelling.

 Take a look at Lehigh [here](https://www1.lehigh.edu/)